Simmons College of Kentucky Rankings

 Simmons College of Kentucky Acceptance rate and admissions statistics

-Simmons College of Kentucky has an acceptance rate of 67% and is among the top 28% of the most difficult universities to gain admission to in the United States.
+Simmons College of Kentucky has an acceptance rate of 98% and is among the 25% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women